IST: The Importance Of Dose Calculation For Correct Medicine Dosage

 It's a familiar situational irony that many life-saving medications and courses of treatment used in modern medicine double as potentially lethal poisons.
 Well-known examples include vaccines and chemotherapy.
+Know this alone should be a a good reason to understand the importance of dose calculation for correct medicine dosage.

 In transplantation, the organ itself is the “treatment” of the patient’s ailment, but transplanting a donor organ into a recipient is the equivalent of planting a ticking time-bomb in their body.
 Even in cases of a close match, the body’s immune response mounts an attack against the foreign organ, causing graft loss and rendering the organ useless.